Orientation Frequently Asked Questions

 There are quite a few hotels in the area, but nothing super close to campus.
 We recommend the Marriott Vallejo Napa Valley, Courtyard Vallejo Napa Valley, Holiday Inn Express Benicia, Double Tree Hotel & Spa Napa Valley, Fairfield Inn & Suites Napa Valley.

-Parking permits will not be required on orientation days (dates TBD).
+Parking permits will either be not required during orientation days or a permit will be provided by the campus.
 If you have a handicapped permit, you will need to bring this in order to park in the designated handicapped spaces.

 Parking is limited and there will be a sufficient campus police presence to help with traffic flow.
-There will be multiple free shuttles running all day to the main parts of campus to help everyone get where they need to be.
-Specifically for Housing check-in, vehicles will not be allowed to the Residence Hall (including the Training Ship) parking lots until the cadet's designated check in time.
+There may be free shuttles running all day to the main parts of campus to help everyone get where they need to be.
+Specifically for Housing check-in, vehicles will not be allowed to the Residence Hall parking lots until the cadet's designated check in time.
 There will be student leaders present to help unload the vehicles at the residence hall and get your belongings to your room.

 Once cadets move into their respective residence hall, they are required to remain on campus.
 This helps cadets be ready for an early start the following day.
 Being in your residence hall also gives cadets an opportunity to meet their fellow classmates before jumping into a hectic Orientation program.